 Please be aware that for part of your qualifying exams, you will be expected to demonstrate comprehensive knowledge of jazz history and repertoire, jazz analysis, and jazz pedagogy.
 In other words, you are responsible for knowing more than the topic of your dissertation research.

 The dissertation consists of three recitals plus a fourth activity that includes options for recital, written project, and lecture.
 The first three recitals can begin as soon as you start your program if your major professor gives permission.
 The College of Music Graduate Studies Office provides the required form to request a recital.
+DMA recitals must have program notes written by the recitalist.
+The notes must be reviewed by the major professor before they are distributed.

 This degree is one of several local concentrations within the DMA in Performance.
 The policies that guide the DMA are published on this page of the graduate studies website: